Now That's What I Call Menstruation: The Noisey Guide to Period Pop

 “Eat my tampon, fuckers!”

-Sparks’s action whipped up such hysteria that it was described as “disgusting,” “the most unsanitary piece of rock memorabilia in history” and “biological warfare” (historians among us may recall the great perspective drought of ‘92), all of which cemented it as one of the best things to have ever happened in the history of everything.
+Sparks’ action whipped up such hysteria that it was described as “disgusting”, “the most unsanitary piece of rock memorabilia in history” and “biological warfare” (historians among us may recall the great perspective drought of ‘92), all of which cemented it as one of the best things to have ever happened in the history of everything.

 THE SONG TO FREE BLEED TO